googlefonts/VTT-Deficiencies/README.md

 **Figure(b)**

-Showing x-height Control Value Table for Open Sans Variable Regular and CVAR adjustment for Extrabold
+Showing x-height Control Value Table for Open Sans Variable Regular and x-height CVAR adjustment for Extrabold

 **Figure(c)**

-Showing hinted screen rendering at 19ppem / 14 point at 96 dpi, combining Regular and Extrabold in text. **Top** showing the cvt rounding of the regular x-height (10 pixels) and the cvt rounding of the ExtraBold CVAR adjusted x-height (11 pixels) **Bottom** Showing x-height of the ExtraBold adjusted to be equal to the Regular, using FN 119.
+Showing hinted screen rendering at 19ppem / 14 point at 96 dpi, combining Regular and Extrabold in text. **Top** showing the cvt rounding of the Regular x-height (10 pixels) and the cvt rounding of the ExtraBold CVAR adjusted x-height (11 pixels) **Bottom** Showing x-height of the ExtraBold adjusted to be equal to the Regular, using FN 195.

 **Details on Function 195:**